 College and vocational scholarships for survivors of pediatric brain tumors

 The PBTF scholarship program eases the financial hardships of a childhood brain tumor diagnosis and helps survivors thrive by empowering them to reach their career goals.
-PBTF seeks to meet the educational needs of brain tumor survivors who will attend college and also to assist survivors who have other career aspirations incuding vocational, trade or technical degrees/certificates.
+PBTF seeks to meet the educational needs of brain tumor survivors who will attend college and also to assist survivors who have other career aspirations including vocational, trade or technical degrees/certificates.

 Scholarships for high school seniors, high school graduates starting college or students currently in college

 Scholarships are a one-time award of $1,000 to high school seniors, high school graduates or college students pursuing an associate degree, bachelor's degree or certificate from an accredited college/university or a vocational, trade or technical institution.
 Awards are paid directly to the academic institution.
-2019-2020 scholarship awardees are required to take part in the PBTF Scholar Service Program.
+Scholarship awardees are required to take part in the PBTF Scholar Service Program.